 - Huge arbor for less retrieval time

 The Echo may be a lesser-known brand, but their fly reel has always been a pleasure to fish with.
-I was amazed by how light it weighs.
+I was amazed by how light it weighed.
 The stainless steel construction is suitable for the clumsiest anglers.
 I have dropped this reel several times, and it is still standing.

 - Very lightweight